Usheninte/open-source-projects/README.md

 This a poetry React web app built to celebrate the end of my second #100DaysOfCode cycle in 2018.

-In 2019, I plan on focusing more on backend developement, and becoming a world-class Backend or Fullstack **Software Engineer**.
+In 2019, I plan on focusing more on backend developement, and becoming a world-class Backend & Fullstack **Software Engineer**.

 - - -
 - - -